kafka, security, authentication, sasl, ssl, oauth

 SASL/OAUTHBEARER

-The OAUTHBEARER mechanism enables Kafka to validate OAuth 2.0 bearer tokens.
-This bridges traditional Kafka authentication with modern cloud-native identity providers.
+The OAUTHBEARER mechanism enables Kafka to validate OAuth 2.0 bearer tokens, bridging traditional Kafka authentication with modern cloud-native identity providers.
+This mechanism is particularly relevant for Kafka 4.0+ deployments integrating with enterprise identity platforms.

 SSL/TLS Certificate-Based Authentication